 Two-dozen RPSs have provided electricity to space missions since 1961.
 RPSs provide safe, reliable power where alternative power sources are not possible.
 Both Pluto New Horizons (flew by Pluto in 2015) and Curiosity rover (currently on Mars) were assembled and tested at INL.
-The next nuclear-enabled space mission, Mars 2020, will also use an INL RPS.
+The Mars 2020 rover mission, which landed on Feb.
+18, also uses an INL RPS.

-RPSs provide the power to operate spacecraft or rover systems such as scientific instruments, robotic arms, computers, radio, and drive systems.
+RPSs provide the power to operate spacecraft or rover systems, such as scientific instruments, robotic arms, computers, radios, and drive systems.
 They are fueled with plutonium-238, which gives off a steady supply of heat as the material decays.
 Thermocouples are used to create voltage from the temperature difference between the hot interior and the cold exterior in deep space.
 The power supply created using an RPS is steady, reliable, and lasts for decades - the systems launched in 1977 are still operating and sending back data from well beyond the edges of the solar system.